Partner-Supported Projects and Resources

 Are you a non-profit organization, foundation, or corporation looking to create resources for college health professionals or students?
 Email ACHF@acha.org to schedule a call to discuss how we can work together to ensure a healthy future for college students.

-Step-by-Step Guide on Implementing Sexual Health Care Best Practices: A Partnership with Hologic
+Implementing Sexual Health Care Best Practices

-Pre-Exposure Prophylaxis (PrEP) Provider Education: A Partnership with Gilead Sciences, Inc.
+A partnership with Gilead Sciences, Inc.

-Juvenile Diabetes Research Foundation (JDRF)
+A partnership with Juvenile Diabetes Research Foundation (JDRF)